Rocard government: Working conditions

 “Firms could apply those funds to youth training.
 If they were insufficient, the firm could deduct twenty-five percent of the extra amount from its corporate taxes.
 For individuals with particularly low skill levels, the company's deduction rose to thirty-five percent.
 Training could take place in the plant or in a certified training centre.”

 A law of July 1989 on collective working relations provides for the extension to men of advantages reserved for women in certain collective agreements, with this extension to be negotiated within a period of two years, laid down the methods for informing the works committee about vocational training matters, extended the category of staff representatives with a right to remuneration, and strengthened the sanctions applicable to the employment of illicit workers and to labour suppliers.
 The 1989 Loi Evin defined a set of rules that were applicable to all insurers.
 In 1990, a law was passed that moderately restricted the use of temporary employment services and fixed-term contracts by preventing employers from substituting explicitly unstable for stable work.
 Initiatives introduced in 1989 and 1990 that consolidated programs to diminish confusion among both recipients and program administrators.
 The TUC, SIVP, and PIL were folded into one programme (contrats emploi-solidarite, or CES), which acquired legal standing with a fixed-term contract.
 Participants in this programme received the minimum hourly wage, although they still only worked half-time.
 By 1991, over 400,000 people were served annually by the programme.
 The CRA was combined with contrats retour a l'emploi (CRE), another insertion programme, for the long-term unemployed.
 The CRE was changed by the Rocard Government into a training and employment creation mechanism, and had 100,000 participants by 1990.
 Funding was also increased for a holdover program from the previous Chirac Government (the allocation de formation-reclassement) that encouraged recipients of unemployment insurance to receive training.

-From July 1988 onwards, certain workers aged over 60 became able to combine a partial retirement pension with earnings from part-time employment.
-The Protection and Promotion of Family and Child Health Act, passed in 1989, set further requirements for organising children’s health services, especially in preschools and homes.
-The legislation also required that the social security office reimburse providers for mandatory examinations, special care at home, and care rendered in hospital clinics and other health facilities.
-Parents were responsible for selecting providers and also had a financial incentive to follow the recommended schedule of preventive care visits for their children.
-A 1990 law concerning the protection of individuals against discrimination on grounds of their state of health or their disability amended the Penal Code, which already covered discrimination based on race or origin, nationality, ethnicity, marital status, customs, and sex.